-We are also offering to those purchasers whose purchase of Class A Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, in lieu of the number of Class A Units that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%), Class B Units.
-Each Class B Unit will consist of one share of Series A Preferred Stock, par value \$0.01 per share, convertible into shares of common stock and a warrant to purchase 50% of the shares of the common stock underlying each share of Series A Preferred Stock at an exercise price per share of \$ [•], together with the shares of common stock underlying such shares of Series A Preferred Stock and warrants, at a public offering price of \$ [•] per Class B Unit.
+We are also offering to those purchasers whose purchase of our Class A Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, if they so choose, in lieu of the number of Class A Units that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%), Class B Units.
+Each Class B Unit will consist of one share of our Series A Preferred Stock convertible into 445 shares of common stock, Series A common warrants to purchase 445 shares of common stock and Series B common warrants to purchase 223 shares of common stock (together with the shares of common stock underlying such shares of Series A Preferred Stock, such Series A common warrants and such Series B common warrants, the "Class B Units" and, together with the Class A Units, the "Units") at a public offering price of \$1,000 per Class B Unit.
+Each Series A common warrant included in the Class B Units entitles its holder to purchase a number of shares equal to 100% of the common stock underlying each share of Series A Preferred Stock.
+Each Series A Preferred Stock.

+Based on a conversion price of \$2.25 per share, the Series A Preferred Stock included in the Class B Units will be convertible into an aggregate total of 1,774,215 shares of common stock, the Series A common warrants included in the Class B Units will be exercisable for an aggregate total of 1,774,215 shares of common stock and the Series B common warrants included in the Class B Units will be exercisable for an aggregate total of 889,101 shares of Common Stock.
 The Class B Units will not be certificated and the shares of Series A Preferred Stock and the warrants part of such units are immediately separable and will be issued separately in this offering.
 The Series A Preferred Stock will only be entitled to dividends in the event dividends are paid on our common stock and will not have voting rights or any preferences over common stock, including liquidation rights.